Operating a place of first arrival

 Check other MPI requirements

-Approved places of first arrival (and related facilities) may have to meet other MPI requirements, depending on the type of port and its activities.
+Approved PoFAs (and related facilities) may have to meet other MPI requirements, depending on the type of port and its activities.

-Third parties (such as airline service providers) may provide services that contribute to the PoFA meeting requirements.
-MPI will recognise the third party contribution if they:
+Third parties (such as airline services or stevedores) may provide services that contribute to the PoFA meeting these requirements.
+MPI will recognise the service provider contribution if:

-- provide an MPI-approved service (such as accredited persons unpacking or supervising the unpacking of air containers)
+- they provide an MPI-approved service (for example, accredited persons unpacking or supervising the unpacking of air and sea containers)

-- are recognised as operating an area of the port that contributes to the approval of the specified craft and cargo type.
+- they are recognised as managing an area of the PoFA that contributes to the approval of specified craft and cargo type, such as a BCA or a treatment provider

 Find requirements for: